-The council shall appoint at its first meeting in September, or as soon as practicable thereafter, a treasurer who shall hold office for a term of two years.
+The council shall appoint at its first regular meeting after its election, or as soon as practicable thereafter, a treasurer who shall hold office for a term of two years.
 The council may provide a salary for the treasurer.

 He shall give such bond, with surety and in such penalty as the council prescribes.
 He shall receive all money belonging to the town, and keep correct accounts of all receipts from all sources and of all expenditures of all departments.
 He shall be responsible for the collection of all taxes, license fees, levies and charges due to the town, and shall disburse the monies of the town in the manner prescribed by the council as it may by ordinance direct.
 The treasurer shall make such reports and at such time as the council may prescribe.
 The books and accounts of the treasurer shall be examined and audited at least once during the term for which he is appointed by the auditor of public accounts of the state, such examination and audit to be reported to the council.
+(1954 chapter 477; 1968 chapter 55; 2012 chapter 633).